AndroidIDEOfficial/AndroidIDE/CONTRIBUTING.md

 ## Issues & Pull requests

 Use the issue/PR templates whenever possible.
 Provide a proper title and a clear description of the issue/PR.
 For bug reports, provide a step-by-step procedure to reproduce the issue.
-Always put crash logs, build outputs, etc. in `code blocks`.
+Always put things like crash logs, and build outputs in `code blocks`.

 ## Contact us